ESP Biography

 I'm currently working as a research assistant at the Quanta group, a team in the Research Lab of Electronics helping with quantum computing research.

-This is now my second semester teaching for HSSP; I've always loved to teach, and have taught math up to and including calculus.
+This is now my fourth semester teaching for HSSP; I've always loved to teach, and have taught math up to and including calculus.
 Teaching is a great way to learn something multiple times over, and when it comes to stuff I'm passionate about, that's super exciting!

 Past Classes